nehaljwani/team.exiv2.org/book/IMaEA.md

 Other metadata standards use a similar design.
 XMP is embedded XML, an Icc Profile is a major block of technology.
 Exiv2 knows how to extract, insert, delete and replace an Icc Profile.
 It knows nothing about the contents of the Icc Profile.
 With Xmp, Exiv2 uses Adobe's XMPsdk to enable the Xmp data to be modified.

 Exiv2 has an abstract RemoteIo object which can read/write on the internet.
 For http, there is a basic implementation of the http protocol in src/http.cpp.
 For production use, Exiv2 should be linked with libcurl.
 The reason for providing a "no thrills" implementation of http was two fold.
 Firstly, it enabled the project to proceed rapidly without learning the curl API.
-Secondly, I wanted all versions of the exiv2 command-line to have http support as I thought it would be useful for testing as we could store video and other large files remotely.
+Secondly, I wanted all versions of the exiv2 command-line application to have http support as I thought it would be useful for testing as we could store video and other large files remotely.

 The MemIo class enables memory to be used as a stream.
 This is fast and convenient for small temporary files.
 When memory mapped files are available, FileIo uses that in preference to FILE*.
 When the project started in 2004, memory-mapped files were not provided on some legacy platforms such as DOS.
 Today, all operating systems provide memory mapped files.
 I've never heard of Exiv2 being used in an embedded controller, however I'm confident that this is feasible.
 I've worked on embedded controllers with no operating system and only a standard "C" io library.
 Exiv2 can be built for such a device.